 Cecile Richards — Former President of Planned Parenthood

 "Let us continue to honor what is so beautiful about being feminine.
 We are mothers, we are caregivers, we are artists, we are activists, we are entrepreneurs, we are doctors, we are leaders of industry and technology.
 Our potential is unlimited.
 We will not allow our bodies to be controlled by men in government or men anywhere for that matter.”

 Alicia Keys — Musician, Songwriter

-"Through Tish Lampert’s We Protest Protecting The America We Believe In, we view a clear reflection of who we are, who we can become, and a powerful reminder that basic human rights are not given by the gracious hand of any state that must be protected therein."
+"Through Tish Lampert’s We Protest: Fighting for What We Believe In is Protecting The America We Believe In, with a clear reflection of who we are, who we can become, and a powerful reminder that basic human rights are not given by the gracious hand of any state that must be protected therein."

 — Martin Sheen